TransVault/documentation/README.md

 choco install docfx atom git
 ```

 Close the command prompt and open a new one as administrator again, this is needed to reload some environment variables.
-Now install some useful packages that will assist in the formatting of your documentation.
+We will now install some additional packages that will assist in the formatting of your documentation.

 ```
 apm install tool-bar markdown-writer tool-bar-markdown-writer git-clone